snapcrafters/obs-studio/README.md

-This snap of OBS Studio comes with `libuihook` and `netlib` pre-installed so that if you want to use the [Input Overlay](https://github.com/univrsal/input-overlay) plugin, you can install the it as outlined above then connect the joystick interface as follows.
+This snap of OBS Studio comes with `libuihook` and `netlib` pre-installed so that if you want to use the [Input Overlay](https://github.com/univrsal/input-overlay) plugin, you can install it as outlined above then connect the joystick interface as follows.

 ```